amitlisha/HexaGen/README.md

 - NumPy
 - SciPy

-## Usage of the `HexaGen` module
+## Usage of the `hexagen` module
-Please refer to our [usage guide](docs/USAGE.md) for detailed instructions on how to use the HexaGen.py module.
+Please refer to our [usage guide](docs/USAGE.md) for detailed instructions on how to use the `hexagen.py` module.
 The guide includes code examples that will help you get started with using the module.

 ## Reading from the dataset
 TODO